-Native is a trading name of Go Native Ltd. This policy explains how Native protects and processes your personal information.
-This policy is effective from 22nd January 2020.
-The next review date is 1st February 2021 or first working day thereafter.
+Native is a trading name of Native Places Ltd. This policy explains how Native protects and processes your personal information.
+This policy is effective from 4 May 2021.

 ‘Your personal information’ means any information about you that you or third parties provide to us, or we produce in relation to our services offered or provided to you.